Häädemeeste Parish

 Häädemeeste (Gudmannsbach) is a municipality located in Pärnu County of Estonia.
-Häädmeeste literally means "(place) of good men" in Estonian.
+Häädemeeste literally means "(place) of good men" in Estonian.

 Nigula Nature Reserve is partly located in Häädemeeste Parish.
 The largest river in the parish is the Rannametsa.

-Tahkuranna village of the municipality is known as the birthplace of Konstantin Päts, the first president of Estonia, and there is a monument dedicated to him at his birthplace.
+Tahkuranna in the municipality is known as the birthplace of Konstantin Päts, the first president of Estonia, and there is a monument dedicated to him at his birthplace.